Skins Pure: Part 1

 Cassie (Hannah Murray), now 23, lives in a shared house in London and works as a waitress at a café.
 While Cassie prefers to spend time alone in her apartment, and lives a relatively isolated existence, she receives occasional calls from her father, Marcus (Neil Morrissey), and younger brother, Reuben, who are now living in Wales following the death of Cassie's mother.
-One day, shortly after having a one-night stand with her Israeli co-worker, Yaniv (Daniel Ben Zenou), Cassie is approached by an artist at her work.
+One day, shortly before having a one-night stand with her Israeli co-worker, Yaniv (Daniel Ben Zenou), Cassie is approached by an artist at her work.
 The artist shows her a popular website called "Oblivion", which shows some dramatic and intense photographs of her.
 Shocked, Cassie looks through the website and discovers an entire collage of photos of her, some showing her standing by her bedroom window, dressed only in her underwear.
 Visibly shaken, Cassie confides in Maddie (Charlene McKenna), an acquaintance who lives a floor below her, and, upon further examination, realises that the photos of her bedroom window were most likely taken from the abandoned office building opposite.
 Through some deception, she is able to gain access to the empty office building, and finds evidence that someone is regularly accessing it.
 She hides, and waits for her stalker to appear.
 To her shock, it turns out to be Jakob (Olly Alexander), the young chef at the café where she works, and she attacks him before taking his camera.
 Cassie installs makeshift window blinds and continues with her life.
 When Jakob pleads with Cassie to return his camera, she ignores him.
 Later, she notices that she is attracting recognition from patrons of the café, and Maddie takes a look at the photos and tells Cassie that they are very beautiful.
 Cassie returns to the office building where Jakob hid and confronts him there.
 He admits that he has no sexual interest in her, and that his photos were purely for the benefit of others.
 He also chides Cassie for not being aware of her own beauty.
 Cassie then agrees to let him continue taking pictures of her.